mrzool/cv-boilerplate/README.md

 ## Getting started

-1. Open `details.yml` with your text editor and fill it with your personal details, work experience, education, and desired settings.
+1. Fill `details.yml` with your personal details, work experience, education, and desired settings.
 2. Run `make` to compile the PDF.
 3. Tweak on `template.tex` until you're satisfied with the result.